tendermint/tendermint/spec/p2p/v0.34/README.md

 Once the addresses to dial are known, they are forwarded to the `DialPeersAsync` routine of the switch.
 Each address is then dialed in parallel and the corresponding peer is added to the `dialing` list.

-**Note** When dialing a peer, the peers' address is not added into the address book as it had to be there in order for the node to dial it in the first place.

 #### *Successful dialing*

 When a peer is successfully dialed, it is removed from the `dialing` list and added to the `peers` list.
+If the node has not reached a sufficient number of peers, it asks the newly connected peers for more peers.

 The switch then calls the `InitPeer` and `AddPeer` routines of all the reactors that have registered to it.

-Once a peer is successfully dialed, we ask it to provide us with more peers.

 #### *Dialing failed*